drewschield/male-biased_mutation_crotalus/README.md

 ### Read Filtering

-I will impose these filters to trim reads:
+We impose these filters to trim reads:

 * Remove 5' end bases if quality is below 20
 * Remove 3' end bases if quality is below 20